iltuoconsulenteit/DocCropper/README.md

 - 🧭 Touchscreen-friendly interface
 - 🌐 Works offline or over LAN (no internet required)
 - 👤 Multi-user environment support (optional)
+- 🔒 Uploaded files are encrypted and wiped after your session

 ---